From beach party hot spots to peaceful local hideaways, Miami has some of Florida's best beaches © Alexander Spatari / Getty Images

 The heart of South Beach stretches alongside the famous Ocean Drive between 5th St and 15th St, while the full length of the beach is from 1st St to 23rd St. SoBe is full of charming art deco architecture, sidewalk restaurants that are usually overpriced but worth it for the vibe, over-the-top pool parties, some of Miami's best nightlife, and a paved pathway perfect for jogging, strolling, skating, and people-watching.

 But you're here for the beach, so check out the mostly clear, warm water and white sand dotted with photo-worthy colorful lifeguard stands.
-The crowd here is usually made up of young vacationers, so expect a party atmosphere, complete with multiple people blaring music from their loudspeakers.
+Drawn to the lively South Beach attractions, the crowd here is usually made up of young vacationers, so expect a party atmosphere, complete with multiple people blaring music from their loudspeakers.

-Planning tip: To really enjoy South Beach in all its glory, avoid visiting during spring break season.
+Planning tip: To really enjoy South Beach in all its glory, avoid visiting during spring break season which typically occurs from early March to mid-April.
 Parties have gotten a bit out of hand in recent years, and local authorities are cracking down with measures including curfews and strict rules on alcohol sales.

 2. South Pointe Park